 Playwrights are required to submit a short play along with an artistic statement (1 page or less) describing their interest in the theater.
 Email applications to WritopiaSelect@writopialab.org.

 Writers are required to submit a novel excerpt or a short story along with an artistic statement (1 page or less) describing their writing background and goals for the program.
 Email applications to WritopiaSelect@writopialab.org.

-Writopia Lab’s Worldwide Plays Festival is an annual Off-Broadway festival of plays written by playwrights ages 6 to 18 and produced, designed, directed, and acted by New York theater professionals.
+Founded in 2010, Writopia Lab’s Worldwide Plays Festival is an annual Off-Broadway festival of one-act plays written by playwrights ages 6 to 18 and produced, designed, directed, and acted by New York theater professionals.

-Thanks to the support of generous donors, Writopia Lab's Worldwide Plays Festival is now in its eighth year and is open to more writers than ever before.
+Thanks to the support of generous donors, Writopia Lab's Worldwide Plays Festival is now in its tenth season and is open to more writers than ever before.

 The festival includes plays written in workshops at Writopia’s labs across the country and plays submitted to our competition from playwrights around the world!
-You’ll see comedies, musicals, monologues, historical dramas, tear-jerkers, and thought pieces—all written by the talented young playwrights of tomorrow.
+Comedies, musicals, monologues, historical dramas, tear-jerkers, and thought pieces — all written by the talented young playwrights of tomorrow.

 Where: Theaterlab, 357 West 36th Street, 3rd floor